 The admissions representative from your area will be happy to meet with you and answer any questions you may have about the University, application procedures and financial aid programs.
-Please write or call the Admissions Office for assistance at 1-800-DIAL-JWU (342-5598).
+A full listing of the regional admissions representatives and their phone numbers can be found at www.jwu.edu/admiss/reps.